axibase/atsd-use-cases/tutorials/workshop/webgl.md

 ## 3D Image Design Without Plugins

-> Examples in this article use ES6 syntax and Fetch API, which are not supported in Internet Explorer.
+> Examples in this workshop use ES6 syntax and Fetch API, which are not supported in Internet Explorer.

 ## Introduction